-Norton Children’s Heart Institute, affiliated with the University of Louisville, is Kentucky and Southern Indiana’s only complete resource for children with heart failure.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, is Kentucky and Southern Indiana’s only complete resource for children with heart failure.
 Our pediatric cardiologists are board certified and fellowship trained to care for your child.

 Our physicians also are professors at the University of Louisville School of Medicine.
 They are at the forefront of new treatments, training the next generation of heart failure specialists.
 The experience and expertise of Norton Children’s Heart Institute physicians make them leaders in positive outcomes for heart failure in children.

-Our team of experts from across the Norton Children’s Heart Institute treats serious health conditions linked to heart failure, including muscular dystrophy and neuromuscular disorders.
+Our team of specialists from across Norton Children’s Heart Institute treats serious health conditions linked to heart failure, including muscular dystrophy and neuromuscular disorders.
 You can draw strength, comfort and confidence from our highly trained specialists.

 Heart failure occurs when the heart can’t pump enough blood to the body’s other organs.
 Heart failure can have many causes, including heart conditions that are present at birth, heart valve disease and an abnormal heart muscle.
 Heart failure can also occur if the heart beats too fast for long periods of time.

-With heart failure, the heart is working, but not at 100 percent.
+With heart failure, the heart is working, but not at 100%.
 This may lead to different issues, depending on what is causing heart failure:

 - If the left ventricle isn’t pumping as it should, blood flow from the heart to the body may be slow.
 This can cause:

-- Fluid to back up in the lungs, which can lead to breathing problems
+- Fluid to back up in the lungs, which can lead to breathing issues

 - Issues with other organs, such as the kidneys or intestines, because they aren’t getting enough blood